Antoine Eito

-Antoine Eito (born April 6, 1988) is a French professional basketball player for Élan Chalon of the LNB Pro B.
+Antoine Eito (born April 6, 1988) is a French professional basketball player who last played for Élan Chalon of the LNB Pro A.

+Professional career

 On May 31, 2013, he returned to Le Mans for two seasons.

 On May 6, 2014, he was a substitute for the list of sixteen pre-selected players for the France A team to tour China and Italy in June.

 On June 9, 2015, he returned to Orléans where he signed a two-year contract.

 On June 26, 2021, he has signed with Élan Chalon of the Pro B.

 3x3 career

 As part of Team Paris, Eito won the 2020 French Championship alongside teammates Angelo Tsagarakis, Léopold Cavalière and Johan Passave-Ducteil.